-But it's too expensive!
 How do we pay for it?
+Does it pay off?
+Is it expensive?

 Thinking about financing clean electricity and energy efficiency is more than simply listing what finance options are available - it includes understanding important contextual and procedural elements such as why financing is important, when options should be pursued, and who in local government should lead this effort.